The calibre template language¶

 and ends with'}

 .
-Anything else is assumed to be in Single Function Mode.the variable
+Anything else is assumed to be in Single Function Mode.If the template contains a prefix and suffix, the expression ends with

 $

-stands for the field named in the template: the expression is operating upon,#series
+argument and stands for the value of the field named in the template,series_index

 constant strings are enclosed in matching quotes, either